All GLP-1 medications from licensed 503A pharmacies Browse Products

 CJC-1295 with DAC may cause small lumps at the injection site that take several days to resolve.
 This is related to the DAC (Drug Affinity Complex) component and the slower absorption.
 It's cosmetic and not dangerous.

 GHRP-6 can cause intense hunger within minutes of injection.
-It may also elevate cortisol and prolactin levels.
+It may also improve cortisol and prolactin levels.
 The hunger effect is a direct pharmacological action, not just a side effect.
 If you're using GHRP-6, plan your doses around mealtimes.

 MK-677 (Ibutamoren) carries a unique set of considerations.
 It can cause significant water retention, increased appetite, and may impair insulin sensitivity.
 Multiple studies have documented increases in fasting blood glucose.
 If you have any diabetes risk factors, this needs close monitoring.